In this post:

 In my 30-plus years of experience consulting companies in various industries, I have seen many leaders grapple with tough decisions where the right path forward isn’t clear.
 In this time, I have noticed patterns that identify the strongest leaders.
 Here are the top ten traits of leaders who cultivate great culture.

 Ten Traits Common Among Top Culture-Defining Leaders (aka Ten Steps to Becoming a Top Leader)

 Like a creature learning to walk, leaders aren’t born overnight.
 It takes many small steps and many, many hours of practice.
 Each of these ten traits are a little baby step to leveling-up your leadership.

 The greatness of a company depends on the people in it.
 Sometimes leaders think that to be “people-centered” means they have to sacrifice other company goals to please their workers.
 It doesn’t.
 People-centeredness means designing workplaces that encourage people to thrive.
 A workplace is more than an office.
 It describes the physical and the felt sense of what it’s like to work at your organization.

 Many factors make up the sense of what it is like to work at your organization, ranging from the design of the building or the hours people work to the subtle ways people miscommunicate and recover from it.
-Likewise, it may not be clear from a first pass what thriving means.
+Likewise, it may not be apparent from a first pass what thriving means.
 Thriving means that workers bring their best.
 They feel challenged, supported, engaged.
-Thriving people bring all their talents to benefit the company.
+Thriving people get all their talents to benefit the company.

 - Top leaders are flexible with their approach.